Is Burnham about to punish "rich" pensioners?

 In the 8 years left until retirement I would need to somehow save an additional sum equivalent to £25,095.
 So annuity rates are £100k to purchase a flat rate £7,000 per year annuity.
 So I would need to save an additional £400k in 8 years to replace the state pension.
 That would mean I would need to save £50k per year to achieve this - that's quite a lot to achieve.

 The root problem is I am now too old to get around some whimsical Burnham idea.
+I would be forced to continue working probably until I died.

 The second problem I have is in 1992, the PM at the time - John Major - decided that state pension was a benefit and not a contractual entitlement.
 This is the loophole that could potentially allow Burnham to selectively means test state pension.

-So assuming Burnham does do this I would start a legal challenge - in fact a class action.
+So assuming Burnham does do this, I would start a legal challenge - in fact a class action.

 There are a number of areas where I think this could be done